 Edwin O. Harris 1944 - 2020

-Edwin O. (Eddie) Harris, of McMinnville, Oregon, passed away Sunday, October 25, 2020, at home with his family by his side.
-He was 76.
+Edwin O. (Eddie) Harris, of McMinnville, Oregon, passed away Sunday, October 25, 2020, at home with his family by his side, at the age of 76.

 Ed is survived by his wife, Vicky Harris; his children, Justin Harris (Shannon) of McMinnville, Christy Coyle of Phoenix, Arizona, and Shannon Briley of McMinnville; seven grandchildren; five great-grandchildren; sister, Norma Jean Hawes; and brothers, Russel Peterson (MaryAnne) and Lynn Harris.
 He was preceded in death by his parents and his Uncle Ed Hanke and Aunt Wanda Hanke.